pflashgary/Rust-Learnings/content/posts/gantt.md

 ##### Program
 This struct has two fields: `id` of type String and `root` of type `Feature`.

-The #[derive(...)] line is a Rust attribute that automatically generates code for the struct.
-The traits specified in the derive attribute are:

-Debug: allows the struct to be printed in a debug format using the println! macro.
-Default: allows the struct to be created with default values.
-Serialize: allows the struct to be serialized using the Serde library.
-Clone: allows the struct to be cloned.

 ```rust

 #[derive(Debug, Serialize, PartialEq, Clone)]